 On today's Words With Wayne, meet our newest staff member Blake Mecham, see how our scholarship fundraiser is going, and hear about a NEW partnership awards program between the Idaho AGC and ITD.

-Seasonally adjusted construction employment increased from July to August in 31 states and the District of Columbia and decreased in 19 states, according to AGC’s analysis of Bureau of Labor Statistics (BLS)
+Seasonally adjusted construction employment in September exceeded pre-pandemic February levels in only eight states and the District of Columbia, according to AGC’s analysis of Bureau of Labor Statistics (BLS) data

 We're excited to share that the fall edition of buildingIdaho magazine is on its way to your inbox (or has already arrived).